spajeo/push_swap/libft/lst/README.md

 * `get`: as in ft_**get**xxxxxxxxx.c.
 The following value indicates the **returned** values.
 * `from`: as in ft_getxxx_**from**xxxxx.c.
 The following value indicates the **variable**.
-  * *e.g. ft_getabspos_fromlst.c  is going to return the position of a node in the list*
+  * *e.g. ft_getabspos_fromlst.c  is going to return the position of a node in the list from its lst value*
 * `relpos`: as **relative position** indicates the position of the variable in the list *if the list were ordered*.
 * `abspos`: as  **rabsolute position** indicates the position of the variable in the list.
 * `is` : returns boolean